Logius-standaarden/API-Design-Rules/sections/introduction.md

 More and more governmental organisations offer REST APIs (henceforth abbreviated as APIs), in addition to existing interfaces like SOAP and WFS.
 These APIs aim to be developer-friendly and easy to implement.
 While this is a commendable aim, it does not shield a developer from a steep learning curve getting to know every new API, in particular when every individual API is designed using different patterns and conventions.

 This document aims to describe a widely applicable set of design rules for the unambiguous provisioning of REST APIs.
-The primary goal is to offer guidance for organisations designing new APIs, with the purpose of increasing developer experience (DX) and interoperability between APIs.
+The primary goal is to offer guidance for organisations designing new APIs, with the purpose of increasing developer experience (<code>DX</code>) and interoperability between APIs.
 Hopefully, many organisations will adopt these design rules in their corporate API strategies and provide feedback about exceptions and additions to subsequently improve these design rules.

 ## Status